Tent Rental in Boston

 Book 10-12 months ahead for September and October.
 Fall foliage season is the most competitive booking window in New England.

 Get quotes from both local and regional companies.
-Cape Cod has specialists who know the terrain, but Boston metro companies can often be competitive on price.
+Cape Cod has specialists who know the terrain, but Boston metro companies are worth including in your search.

 Plan for rain, always.
 No experienced New England event planner skips sidewalls.
 The rental company should include them in the base quote.